nishanthjois/Behavioural-Cloning-P3/README.md

     Ref: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/
     1. Nvidia model (almost similar) is used with input image size as 64*64
     2. First layer is normalization layer
+    3. Model consists of 5 conv2D layers - first 3 has 5x5 layers and next 2 has 3x3 layers
-    3. Model consists of 5 CNN layer, 5 FC layers and drop outs (to avoid overfitting)
+    4. Model conists of 5 FC layers and drop outs (to avoid overfitting)
-    4. Activation model used in ELU
-    From paper: https://arxiv.org/abs/1511.07289
+    4. Activation model used is ELU to introduce nonlinerity From paper: https://arxiv.org/abs/1511.07289
     a.
 ELUs alleviate the vanishing gradient problem via the identity for positive values.
     b.
 ELUs lead not only to faster learning, but also to significantly better generalization performance than ReLUs and  LReLUs on networks with more than 5 layers.
+    6. Initialization:
-    5. Without init - my car was wandering of the street.
+    Without init and with init=normal - car was crashing With init = he_normal - car drove succesfully across track.
-    7. Model is train to minimize mse (mean-squared error) of output steerring angle
+    7. Model is trained to minimize mse (mean-squared error) of output steerring angle
     8. Total parameters: 285,855
     9. Model: